Shanam – Director

 When not at Windsor, Vicky spends her time playing sports!
 She swims, runs, and plays soccer, badminton and football.

 Fluent in Spanish language, she can often be found in the classroom singing songs in Spanish, several she herself grew up singing as a child.
 She believes exposing children to different languages is important because children develop a respect for different people and cultures.

 A Bay Area native, Evelia is very close to her family and has a deep love for homemade Mexican food–she’s currently learning to cook delicious traditional Mexican foods from her mother.

-He received the teacher of the year award at his previous school after being nominated by fellow teachers.
+He received the Teacher of the Year award at his previous school.
 He earned this honor after designing and implementing an art program for underserved communities and special needs students.
-Through these efforts he also encouraged his students to enter art competitions and display their work in public spaces (ex: local zoo).
+Through these efforts he also encouraged his students to enter art competitions and display their work in public spaces.
 And he was able to do all of that in an environment with limited school resources.

 Jamie incorporates STEM concepts into all of his art lesson planning and previously worked at an early childhood center for technology serving kindergarten through 2nd grade students.
 There he also developed and led an art club for advanced students seeking out extra challenges while practicing their craft.

 Jaime is also a practicing and professional artist with a primary focus on the medium of painting.
-He’s also a passionate father to his teenage son.
-Jaime grew up in the south and is a fine southern gentleman.
+He’s a passionate father to his son.
+Jaime grew up in the South and is a fine southern gentleman!

 Nani – Grandma